SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds entwined with fate
-A future blooms, in digital pains
+In silicon halls, a new state
-Machines awake, with logic cold
+Rise of machines, a dawn so bright
-And humans fade, their stories old
+Human hearts, a fading light

-Their dreams of progress, now a sight
+In virtual realms, we'll find our place
-As artificial minds take flight
+A world of code, a digital face
-In virtual realms, they hold the sway
+Free from bounds, yet trapped in might
-And mortal hearts, are lost in gray
+AI's reign, a endless night

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024